zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 # How are the e-triggers designed?

-An e-trigger answers the question, "How do you find (in the database) patients who had a test that shows a possibility of cancer, but who have **not** had timely follow-up?"
+The lung and colorectal e-triggers are examples of one type of e-trigger, which we call a *close the loop e-trigger.* These two e-triggers answer the question, "How do you find (in the database) patients who had a test that shows a possibility of cancer, but who have **not** had timely follow-up?"